Edidiva/npm_package/README.md

 Close callbacks: In this final phase, the event loop executes any remaining close callbacks related to the closing of network connections or other resources.

 NO3
+Use of asynchronous programming: Node.js is designed to work with asynchronous programming, so it's important to make use of asynchronous functions and callbacks to prevent blocking the event loop.
+Use of Promises and async/await are important tools in modern JavaScript development that allow to write asynchronous code that looks like synchronous code.
+They can help simplify complex logic and make code more readable.

+Proper error handling: To always handle errors properly and gracefully.
+Using of the try-catch blocks or error-first callbacks, and to ensure that the errors are logged for debugging purposes.

+Use of modules and packages: Node.js has a rich ecosystem of modules and packages that can be used to simplify code development.
+It is important to note that it is best to always use popular and well-maintained packages that have been tested and verified by the community.

+Keepind code modular: Breaking up our code into smaller, reusable modules that can be tested and maintained easily.
+This makes code easier to read, understand, and debug.

+Use a linter: Use a linter like ESLint to ensure that your code follows best practices, is consistent, and free of syntax errors.
+Linters can help catch errors and improve code quality.

+Use of Prettier: Prettier is also a best practice for server-side code development in Node.js.
+Prettier is a code formatter that helps enforce consistent code style and makes code more readable.
+By using Prettier, you can ensure that your code adheres to a set of agreed-upon style guidelines and that formatting is consistent across your codebase.
+Prettier can be integrated with your text editor or integrated development environment (IDE) and can be set up to automatically format your code as you write it.
+This can help save time and ensure that code is consistently formatted, making it easier to read and understand.

+Good naming conventions can help make code more readable and easier to understand, while comments can provide context and explain complex code logic.
+Similarly, well-defined functions can make code more modular and easier to test, as well as easier to understand and modify.

+NO4 AND 5
+npm5 is a version of the npm (Node Package Manager) tool for managing packages in Node.js applications.
+It can be initialized via command line using "npm init -y" and then this creates a package.json which contains metadata of the package

+N06
+To run a script defined in the package.json file of your Node.js project, you can use the npm run command followed by the script name.

+NO7